watmough/open-vds-sandbox/java/README.md

 The `BufferUtils` and `Cleaner` classes have been removed because of simplified memory management.

+##### Java samples

+The standalone code samples in `java/java/demo` have been updated. `CreateVDS.java` and `SliceDump.java` in particular, should be helpful in understanding how to read and write VDSs.

 ##### Regenerating and augmenting the Java API

 The Java API is generated from the C++ headers by the `javagen.py` script located in the